dshemetov/dshemetov.github.io/content/blog/slow-math-1.md

 ## Why is the multinomial coefficient always an integer?

 From the combinatorial perspective, the answer is short and obvious.
-But, dear reader, us here at Slow Math Friends, are not into the short or obvious.
+But, dear reader, we here at Slow Math Friends, are into the long and arduous.
 We're going to give an argument based on [Legendre's formula](https://en.wikipedia.org/wiki/Legendre%27s_formula).

 **Theorem 1**: Legendre's formula gives the highest power of a prime $p$ dividing $n!$ by